Business licences and permits

 • public liability insurance certificate

-• proof of ownership or other right to occupy the premises to which the shop front trading application relates
+• proof of ownership or other right to occupy the premises to which the pavement licence application relates

 • furniture appearance - sketch/photograph/manufacturer's brochure showing furniture proposed.